 - Indigo Melange Pique Long Sleeve Polo

-When temperatures dip, the body reduces blood flow to extremities like hands, feet and, er, yeah, making them the first thing to feel the nip.
+When temperatures dip, the body reduces blood flow to extremities like hands, feet and yeah, that, making them the first thing to feel the nip.

 Therefore it makes sense to keep a pair of gloves close to hand even in autumn.
 While there’s every case for investing in a leather pair lined with shearling and finished with snap-wrist closures, budget pieces rarely deliver these well.
 And let’s face it, you’re going to lose them.